Snapshots of Food Industry News

 Drums Food International Planning to Expand its Greek Yogurt Brand “Epigamia”

 Drums Food International is planning expansions in India.
 It aims at a revenue of Rs.
 100 crores from its Greek Yogurt brand Epigamia by March next year.
-This will be achieved through introducing a new range of products as well as increasing the number of retail outlets.
+This will be achieved by introducing a new range of products as well as increasing the number of retail outlets.
 By 2020, the company plans to increase the number of retail outlets to 40,000, which is currently approximately 5,000.
-Even as early as the current year end, its products will be available across 12,000 stores.
+Even as early as the current year-end, its products will be available across 12,000 stores.

 ITC Launches “ITC Master Chef” Range of Blended Spices

 ITC has recently launched its “ITC Master Chef” brand in Delhi.
 This includes a unique blend of spices based on regional cuisines developed by the master chefs in ITC’s hotel chain across the country.
-The various blends have been procured from several states including Tamil Nadu, Rajasthan, and Andhra Pradesh by the company’s Agri Business Division.
-These special blend of spices are being positioned as a premium range.
+The various blends have been procured from several states including Tamil Nadu, Rajasthan, and Andhra Pradesh by the company’s Agri-Business Division.
+This special blend of spices is being positioned as a premium range.
 The ITC Master Chef brand is being promoted as “super safe spices” as these spices have undergone extensive safety testing, with over 470 tests, to conform with Indian as well as European Union (EU) standards.